Click here for information about how to make a tax-deductible donation to The Legacy Press

-As well as chronicling six generations of the Green family of papermakers, who faced bankruptcy, amongst other trials and tribulations, before making a success of their business, Hayle Mill covers the history of British papermaking, the growth of the industry in and around Maidstone, Kent, once referred to as the “Paper City” of the country, with a concentration on 19th-century production and techniques.
-Subjects also included are as diverse as the impact of the Crimean War and the call for unimaginable amounts of ammunition (cartridge) paper, the repeal of the “Tax on Knowledge,” the search for alternative fibers, and the complicated security requirements of currency papers, whereby Hayle Mill made money to make money.
+Chronicling six generations of the Green family of papermakers, who faced bankruptcy, amongst other trials and tribulations, before making a success of their business, this book also covers the history of British papermaking, the growth of the industry in and around Maidstone, once referred to as the country’s “Paper City,” as well as nineteenth-century production materials and techniques.
+Other subjects include the impact of the Crimean War and the call for unimaginable amounts of ammunition (cartridge) paper, the repeal of the “Tax on Knowledge,” the exploitation of alternative fibers, such as straw and esparto grass, and the complicated security requirements of currency papers.

-As the century drew to a close, a renewed interest in hand-crafted artifacts resulted in a growth in the market for artists’ and other papers made in the traditional manner as well as the founding of the Original Water Colour Paper & Arts Co. in 1895.
-By the end of the First World War, production of artists’ papers comprised 25% of Hayle Mill’s business.
-Over the 20th century, Hayle Mill steadily gained a reputation for its range of fine handmade papers for use by watercolorists, fine printers, calligraphers, and conservators.
+As the nineteenth century drew to a close, a renewed interest in hand-crafted artifacts resulted in a growth in the market for artists papers made in the traditional manner.
+By the end of the First World War, the production of artists papers comprised 25% of Hayle Mill’s business.
+Over the twentieth century, Hayle Mill steadily gained a reputation for its range of fine handmade papers for use by watercolorists, fine printers, calligraphers, and book and paper conservators.

 This book is based on Maureen Green’s doctoral dissertation “Hayle Mill: How a Small Papermaking Company Thrived in the Nineteenth Century Using Traditional Techniques which Were Being Superseded by New Technology in the Mainstream Paper Industry,” which in 2013 won the coveted Hasted Prize awarded by the Kent Archaeological Society.